 Traveller – Probo is the sequel to Traveller Inceptio and the second of three books that will constitute the Traveller series.
-I didn’t initially plan this, but Traveller Inceptio made it obvious that a sequel was needed for there is more of a tale to tell than could be included in one book.
+I didn’t initially plan this, but Traveller Inceptio lent itself to a sequel.

 About Traveller Probo

 ‘Probo’ is Latin for to verify or prove.

 Following the success of the first Traveller mission to Saxon Aengland, there is an intense demand from nations to use the Transporter for their own Traveller projects.

 New Zealand is offered an opportunity to use the Transporter as part of a lottery for small nations, while larger nations must pay for the privilege.
 Missions to Mississippi in the USA and Kiev in the Ukraine are planned, though the main emphasis is to the ancient city of Constantinople, capital of the 11th Century Christian Byzantine Empire.

 In an atmosphere of intense political and financial rivalry, the original Transporter inventors attempt to duplicate their original invention while Michael in Saxon Aengland experiences complications as he strives to survive.